-Dig into the deep truths of Romans using Bible studies designed to be completed in just 20 minutes.
+Dig into the deep truths of Romans.
 Each lesson consists of approximately one page of text which includes some commentary, historical context, and interpretation leading to

 Romans is an in-depth study of the entire book, broken up into 28 studies.